CaptOkie/pw-server/readme.txt

 | NOTES                   |
 \ ======================= /

-All the pieces to used in the syllables for the passwords are in node_modules/syllables.json
+All the pieces used in the syllables for the passwords are in node_modules/syllables.json

 / ======================= \
 | SETUP                   |